A house sitting family – meet The Chiang Gang

 While there's always stuff to worry yourself with nowadays, we try not to dwell on it too much.
 At the end of the day, you really need to live your life and enjoy it and not be scared to experience things.
 Bad things happen in your own home town just as easily as they can anywhere else in the world.
 Just use your best judgement, don't take unnecessary risks and teach your kids how to be safe and read situations if they feel uncomfortable.

-Tell us about something you’ve done together, that you hadn’t experienced before you left home?
+Tell us something you've done together that you hadn't experienced before leaving home?

 We all skied together which was a great experience.
 While you could ski in the mountains of North Carolina, we never have.
 For the kids it was their first ever experience and for Jimmy and I it had been at least a decade of two, so we were pretty rusty.
 We all loved it and would definitely like to do it again.